-The Health and Social Care Study Programme is ideal if you wish to take an initial qualification and develop your skills towards a career in the health or social care services.
+The Health and Social Care First Certificate is ideal if you wish to take an initial qualification and develop your skills towards a career in the health or social care services.
 You will complete work experience placements as part of the programme which are valuable to add to your CV.
 You will apply learning in practical and realistic ways, develop skills that are highly valued by employers and gain confidence by developing independent learning skills.
 Delivery is through a mixture of classroom teaching, assignments, seminar presentations, resource-based learning, research, personal study and tutorials.

 Some units of the programme will help to improve your general skills, whilst others are vocational and will help you to develop skills in relation to care services.
 This programme will also help you to prepare your CV and improve your interview skills.